 I understand that computer use is a privilege and not a right.
 I understand that students who violate this policy in any way will be subject to a referral and possible suspension or expulsion.
 I understand that if a student willfully damages OGCS's property, including but not limited to OGCS's technology, equipment and networks, or fails to return OGCS's property that has been loaned to the student, the student's parents/guardians are liable for all damages caused by the student's misconduct up to an amount not to exceed ten thousand dollars (\$10,000), adjusted annually for inflation.
 After notifying the student's parent or guardian in writing of the student's alleged misconduct and affording the student due process, OGCS may withhold the student's grades, transcripts, and diploma until the damages have been paid or the property has been returned.
 If the student and the student's parent/guardian are unable to pay for the damages or to return the property, OGCS will provide a program of voluntary work for the minor in lieu of the payment of monetary damages.
 Upon completion of the voluntary work, the student's grades, transcripts and diploma will be released.
-When the minor and parent are unable to pay for the damages.
+When the minor and parent are unable to pay for the damages, the Charter School will provide a program of voluntary work for the minor in lieu of the payment of monetary damages.
 A student over the age of majority shall be liable for the same.
 (Ed.
 Code § 48904).